NeuroQuestAi/five-factor-e/README.md

 *"That is wonderful, ...!
 Thank you for developing the Python version of the IPIP-NEO and making it publicly available.
 It looks like a great resource."* - Dr. Johnson

-Note: *The project is based on the work of **Dhiru Kholia**, and is an adaptation of [Neural7](https://github.com/neural7) for a version that can be reused in other projects of the company.*
+Note 👉: *The project is based on the work of **Dhiru Kholia**, and is an adaptation of [Neural7](https://github.com/neural7) for a version that can be reused in other projects of the company.*

 ### Synopsis 🌐

-A little theory, the The Big Five or Five Factor is made up of **5** great human personalities also known as the *O.C.E.A.N*.
+A little theory, the The Big Five or Five Factor is made up of **5** great human personalities also known as the 🌊 **O.C.E.A.N**.
 Are they:

  * **O**penness
  * **C**onscientiousness